georgealways/eslint-config-gmb/config/README.md

 # eslint-config-gmb

 **eslint-config-gmb** is an ESLint configuration created by George Michael Brower for JavaScript, TypeScript, and Vue projects.
 It's really only intended for me, but I published it to npm to make it easier to use across projects.
+Based on the ESLint 9 flat configuration format.

 ### Features

 - Tabs not spaces `→→`
 - Spaces in parenthesis, brackets, and braces `[ val ] = fn( { arg } )`
-- Automatic import sorting
+- Automatic import sorting.

 ### Custom rules

-- Symmetric newlines within blocks
+- "Symmetric" newlines within blocks.
-- Trailing commas in multiline collections (with exceptions)
+- Trailing commas in multiline collections (with exceptions).

 ## Usage